kimdhamilton/did-method-kt/README.md

 - exploring non-blockchain target systems
 - enable interop with promising transparency log approaches, which alsp seek to address weaknesses in the public PKI trust process.
+- exploring a DID method in which IDs are expected to be "stickier" and for broader public use; e.g. my public PGP key (vs pairwise DIDs)

 ## Target System